Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 # Building a Kubernetes Cluster
-This repository acts as a guide to build a Kubernetes Cluster of 3 nodes with Kubeadm.
+This repository acts as a guide to build a Kubernetes Cluster of 3 nodes using Kubeadm.

 ![](images/kubernetes%20icon%201.png)